 At a Glance

-Current UNC graduate student (professional, masters or doctoral student), including international students
+Current UNC graduate student (professional, masters or doctoral student), including international students, who has a high proficiency or fluency in Spanish and experience in Puerto Rico.

 Fully-funded, professional development opportunity for a current graduate student to co-lead Global Take Off: Puerto Rico